dcaponi/email_textalyzer_prototype/README.md

 #### Q2.
 You know there are libraries that do the pre-processing for you right?

 A2.
 Yep, but the point of this exercise was to challenge myself, and get more control over how I analyze the text data so I can try different things.
-Anyone can throw together a thing in 3 lines of python because a tutorial told you how, but I didn't want to be yet another one of those.
+Anyone can throw together something in 3 lines of python because a tutorial said how, and I didn't want this to be yet another one of those.

-##### Q3.
+#### Q3.
 Would this work for outlook?

 A4.
 Sure, if you write an adapter for it.
 I dont use outlook so I have no idea what the response format for their email api looks like, but I don't imagine it being too hard.

+#### Q4.
+Where the hell is A3?
+You just wrote A4

+A3.
+Right here fellow nerd, good looking out ;)